mosaicml/examples/bert/README.md

 We first convert the dataset from its native format (a collection of zipped JSONs) to MosaicML's streaming dataset format (a collection of binary `.mds` files).
-Once in `.mds` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.) and stream the data to any compute cluster, with any number of devices, and any number of CPU workers, and it all ~just works~ .
+Once in `.mds` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.) and stream the data to any compute cluster, with any number of devices, and any number of CPU workers, and it all just works.
 You can read more about the benefits of using mosaicml-streaming [here](https://docs.mosaicml.com/projects/streaming/en/latest/).

 ### Converting C4 to streaming dataset `.mds` format